-A tour to the Holy Land provides the traveller with an opportunity to discover a quite extraordinary collection of Biblical and classical sights, unlike anything else found in the world.
-We are delighted to present a comprehensive eight-day journey that will showcase the diversity of culture and landscapes with many included memorable, enlightening and thought-provoking visits in the company of local guides.
-From the modern city of Tel Aviv to the Old City of Jerusalem, Bethlehem, Nazareth, the Dead Sea and the Sea of Galilee; the sights on this tour are of such significance to Western civilisation, but it is only by actually going to see them that everything falls into place.
+A tour to the Holy Land provides the traveller with an opportunity to discover an extraordinary collection of Biblical and classical sights, unlike anything else in the world.
+We are delighted to showcase the diversity of culture and landscapes with many memorable, enlightening and thought-provoking visits.
+Walk the Via Dolorosa, float in the salty Dead Sea and visit the modern city of Tel Aviv, the Old City of Jerusalem, Bethlehem and Nazareth - the sights on this tour are hugely significant to Western civilisation.

 7 nights in hotels (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Luton Airport and your direct, scheduled easyJet or El Al flight to Tel Aviv.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Tel Aviv.
 On arrival our coach transfers you to the sea front and the Dan Panorama (4T) hotel where we stay for two nights.

 Our exploration begins with a tour of this Mediterranean resort city, which also represents Israel’s modern and contemporary side.
 Our tour includes the ancient port of Jaffa, filled with wooden fishing boats and lined with a number of art galleries.
 Continue to Carmel Market, where the bustling aisles reveal the incredible ethnic mix found here.
 This afternoon is at leisure to further explore.